axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

    </li>
    <li id="en7">
     <p class="_list-item">
      But, pay your taxes.
-One day we&rsquo;ll be able to pay taxes with COINs and that&rsquo;ll be something, but in the meantime, pay your taxes with the required coinage.
+One day we&rsquo;ll be able to pay taxes with <span class="_paradigm">rCoin</span>s and that&rsquo;ll be something, but in the meantime, pay your taxes with the required coinage.
      <a class="_uparrow" href="#bm07"><img src="/assets/img/arrow-up-icon.png"></a>
     </p>
    </li>